-Over the last few weeks, I found myself spending more time on eBay, selling goods that I might have otherwise sold on Amazon.
-Seller-fulfilled e-commerce wasn’t something I spent a lot of time doing in the past so I needed a way to manage my outbound shipments and not have to pay an arm and a leg.
+Over the last few weeks, I spent more time on eBay, selling goods that I might have otherwise sold on Amazon.
+Seller-fulfilled e-commerce wasn’t something I spent a lot of time doing in the past, so I needed a way to manage my outbound shipments and not have to pay an arm and a leg.
 Enter Sendle.

-Update May 10, 2020: I added some extra thoughts the end of this article, mostly based on working with them over the last several months and the value they bring to the e-commerce game.
+Update May 10, 2020: I added some extra thoughts at the end of this article, primarily based on working with them over the last several months and the value they bring to the e-commerce game.

 The Australian company Sendle looked like it fit the bill pretty well.
-I discovered them through a Facebook ad, touting things like two-day delivery, carbon-neutral shipments, and good prices.
-On the surface, it was hard to figure out how they managed all this but after spending a bit of time with the platform, I figured it out.
-Being able to attach all this to a Shopify store (and Ebay, WooCommerce, and Amazon are coming soon), too, is a welcome bonus.
-As a service, it’s really quite neat, but their advertisement for two-day shipping has a lot of caveats that appear to exist solely to keep Sendle from refunding their customers.
+I discovered them through a Facebook ad touting things like two-day delivery, carbon-neutral shipments, and reasonable prices.
+On the surface, it was hard to figure out how they managed all this, but after spending some time with the platform, I figured it out.
+Attaching all this to a Shopify store (and eBay, WooCommerce, and Amazon are coming soon) is a welcome bonus.
+As a service, it’s quite neat, but their advertisement for two-day shipping has a lot of caveats that appear to exist solely to keep Sendle from refunding their customers.

 Here’s how they do it.